SyedFurqan1/Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/ReadMe.md

 Notice in the above command we have not specified any ```--scope``` parameter hence the above policy assignment would scope all over the subscription that you would be working with.

+Once the policy is applied we should see the policy assigned when we run the command ``` az policy assignment list ```.
+A reference output image has been stored in ```C1 - Azure Infrastructure Operations/project/policies/output-of-policies-assignment.png```.

 #### Creating a Image and Deploying/Storing it to our Azure account using Packer